 Jurassic World: Fallen Kingdom picks up three years after the end of Jurassic World, in which the second attempt at building a family-friendly dinosaur theme park on Isla Nublar ended much the same way as the first - with death, destruction, and mayhem.
 When Fallen Kingdom begins, the island has decided to take matters into its own hands, as a once-dormant volcano is on the verge of erupting and wiping out all remaining dinosaur life on Earth.
 Eli Mills (Rafe Spall), who represents John Hammond's former partner Benjamin Lockwood (James Cromwell), asks Claire (Bryce Dallas Howard) and Owen (Chris Pratt) to return to the island in order to aid with the dinosaur rescue - in particular, to capture Owen's trained velociraptor, Blue.
 Once they get to the island, however, things quickly unravel.

-Jeff Goldblum's Role is Basically Just a Cameo
+Jeff Goldblum's Jurassic World 2 Role is Just a Cameo

 If you bought a ticket for Jurassic World: Fallen Kingdom in the hope of seeing Jeff Goldblum tangle with dinosaurs once again, you're in for a disappointment.
 Goldblum does return as Dr. Ian Malcolm, but only in two scenes - both of which show Malcolm giving testimony in court as an expert witness.
 In his first scene, he is asked whether the government should intervene and send in a team to rescue the dinosaurs on Isla Nublar, and Dr. Malcolm causes a bit of a stir when he says that they should leave the dinosaurs to be wiped out.
 Of course, by the end of the movie his words of warning prove to be prophetic, and Fallen Kingdom ends with a second Malcolm monologue - this one about how humanity will have to adjust to a new world, where they must coexist with the newly freed dinosaurs.